-The response to COVID-19 has deeply disrupted the labour market with far-reaching and unprecedented effect on workplaces and workplace relationships.
-Many businesses, employers, workers, and their representatives have concerns about what is happening and what they can expect from the labour market regulator at this time.
+COVID-19 has deeply disrupted workplaces.
+Many employers, employees, and their representatives have concerns about what is happening and what they can expect from the employment law regulator at this time.

-Below are answers to some frequently asked questions about Employment New Zealand’s (ENZ’s) approach and what it expects of workplaces in relation to COVID-19.
+Below are answers to some frequently asked questions about Employment New Zealand’s (ENZ) approach, our services and what we expect of employers and employees in relation to COVID-19.

 What services does ENZ provide?

-Provide public information and education services to promote and encourage employers and employees to understand and act on their employment rights and responsibilities:
+We provide public information and education services to promote and encourage employers and employees to understand and act on their employment rights and responsibilities.
+This includes:

 - Brochures and leaflets in printed and digital format